Easy Pumpkin Trifle

 • Combine cinnamon, nutmeg, and ginger to make your own homemade pumpkin pie spice seasoning.

-• If you aren’t a fan of ginger snaps, you can use Biscoff cookies that can be blended until crumbled.
-These work the same as ginger snaps.
+• If you aren’t a fan of ginger snaps, you can use Biscoff cookies, gingerbread cookies, or molasses cookies.

 • Instead of whipping cream, you can use Cool Whip or instant vanilla pudding.